-This course covers the basics of synthetic aperture radar (SAR).
-In particular, the course will examine why there are limiting design considerations for real aperture radar, and how a synthetic aperture can overcome these limitations to create high-resolution radar imaging.
-Stripmap and spotlight SAR will be compared and contrasted.
-Spotlight SAR technology will be compared to computerized axial tomography (CAT).
-Signal processing of the SAR data will be covered, including motion compensation, Doppler beam-sharpening, polar formatting, aperture weighting (or apodization), and autofocus.
-Advanced topics will include interferometric processing of SAR data, a brief overview of bi-static SAR, moving targets in SAR, and the difficulty in estimating motion of targets in single-channel SAR.
-Students will work through problems involving radar and synthetic aperture radar processing.
-Over the life of the course, each student will develop a SAR simulator that will generate synthetic data based on simple point scatterers in a benign background.
-The simulator will include an image formation processor, based on modules built by the student.
+This course covers the basics of synthetic aperture radar (SAR) from a signal processing perspective.
+In particular, the course will examine why there are limiting design considerations for real aperture radar and how a synthetic aperture can overcome these limitations to create high-resolution radar imaging.
+Various SAR geometries will be considered.
+Image formation algorithms, such as range Doppler, chirp scaling, omega-K, polar formatting, and backprojection, will be reviewed and, in some cases, coded by the student.
+Other post-processing techniques, such as motion compensation, aperture weighting (or apodization), autofocus, and multilook, will be reviewed.
+Advanced topics will include interferometric SAR, polarimetry, continuous wave linear FM (CWLFM) SAR, and moving objects in SAR imagery.
+Students will work through problems involving radar and SAR processing.
+Students will also develop SAR simulations, in either MATLAB or Python, based on simple point scatterers in a benign background.

-525.448 Introduction to Radar Systems, along with basic MATLAB skills.
+EN.525.648 Introduction to Radar Systems, along with either basic MATLAB or Python skills.